fission-codes/spec/car-pool/car-mirror/SPEC.md

 ### 3.4.1 Indexing

-Indexes generated from hashes MUST follow the following strategy based on if the filter fits perfectly into a power of 256 ($2^{8^{c}}$).
-This is a single algorithm, but if the size of the Bloom filter is a power of 256, rejection sampling MAY be omitted.
+Indexes generated from hashes MUST follow the following strategy based on if the filter fits perfectly into a power of 2 ($2^c$).
+This is a single algorithm, but if the size of the Bloom filter is a power of 2, rejection sampling MAY be omitted.
 Using a Bloom filter that is a power of 256 is RECOMMENDED, but this can sometimes make it difficult to tune a Bloom filter for some use cases.

-#### 3.4.1.1 Exactly $256^c$
+#### 3.4.1.1 Power of 2

-If the size ($m$) of the filter is $c$ powers of 256 ($256^c$), take the first $c$ bytes from the hash and interpret it as an index.
+If the size ($m$) of the filter is $d$ powers of 2 ($2^d$), take the lowest $d$ bits from the hash and interpret it as an index.
+Taking the lowest $d$ bits MUST be done by AND-masking out the unused bits.

 #### 3.4.1.2 Rejection Sampling

-If the size is not a power of 256, take the next highest number of bytes, and use [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling).
+When size ($m$) is not a power of 2, round the number of digits to the next highest power of two and use [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling).

+If the sampled number is less than $m$, then use it MUST be used as the index.
+If the number is larger, then the right shift the unmasked number, apply the AND-mask, and check again.
+Repeat this process until the number of digits is exhausted.

+If none of the samples succeeds, a new hash MUST be generated and this process begun again.
+Hash generation MUST be performed via XXH3_64 with the rehashing generation used as a seed (a simple counter).

-For example, if the filter has 50,000 bits, take 2 bytes (max 65,536).
-If the number is less than than 50,000, use that number as the index.
+For example, if the filter has 1000 bits, take the lowest 10 bits (max 1024).
+If the number is less than than 1000, use that number as the index.
 Otherwise, reject this number and take the next two bytes and repeat.
 Continue this process until a number of found, or you run out of two-byte segments.
 If the bytes have been exhausted, rehash the full value (all bytes) and begin the process again.

 ### 3.4.2 Optimization